ESLA is committed to promoting the reciprocal exchange of research knowledge to support evidence-based practice across the SLT profession.

 You will find a very friendly welcome!

-Here are some of the Network’s upcoming plans …
+Here are some of the Network’s recent and upcoming plans …

 - Workshop sessions for Early Career Researchers at the ESLA Congress

-On this occasion there will be a chaired Q&A panel including experienced and novice SLT researchers.
-Audience members will be able to ask questions through the chat function.
+On this occasion there was a chaired Q&A panel including experienced and novice SLT researchers.
+Audience members were able to ask questions through the chat function.

 Please note that this event filled to capacity within less than 24 hours.
-This event will not be recorded but further forums are planned on a similar theme.
+This event was not recorded but further forums are planned on a similar theme.